 Five Common Auto Accident Injuries

 - Head and Brain Injuries – Drivers and passengers often suffer debilitating injuries caused by a violent blow to the head.
 Traumatic brain injuries can result in mild, moderate or severe symptoms depending on the area of the brain that’s affected.
-Even with no visible signs of head trauma, like cuts or bruises, severe impact to the head can cause bruising, bleeding and swelling of the brain.
+Even with no visible signs of head trauma, like cuts or bruises, a severe impact to the head can cause bruising, bleeding and swelling of the brain.
 In the United States, car accidents account for one-third of brain injuries.

 - Spinal Cord Injuries – Damage to the spinal cord occurs when ligaments, discs or displaced bone fragments bruise or penetrate spinal cord tissue.
 When this happens, the part of nerve cells that carry signals up and down the spinal cord between the brain and the rest of the body can be destroyed.
 Serious spinal cord injuries often result in a loss of function or feeling and paralysis.